The following resources will help you prepare for the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 In May 2013, the American Psychiatric Association published the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The MCC has worked with its test committees to review the classification changes in DSM-5 and update the language in its exam content from the previous edition, DSM-IV-TR.

-On the MCCQE Part II, candidates answering questions asked by the physician examiner, or providing written answers on the patient-encounter probe, can use either DSM-5 or DSM-IV-TR language where appropriate.
-As of January 2018, only DSM-5 language must be used.
+On the MCCQE Part II, candidates answering questions asked by the physician examiner, or providing written answers on the patient-encounter probe, must only use DSM-5 language as DSM-IV-TR language is no longer accepted.

 We have compiled a list of reference books and online reference materials that may be helpful in preparing for the examination.